 These employees are typically about to retire in a few years, and the OPM lowers the required age to retire and withdraw federal benefits.
 This allows employees who voluntarily retire to access their benefits and start living off them before they otherwise might have been able to.

-The OPM has more detailed explanations on how the early out for clerks and early retirement for letter carriers affect certain benefits like CSRS or FERS, and the professionals at MyFEDBenefits specialize in knowing how to access these funds.
+The OPM has more detailed explanations on how the early out for clerks and early retirement for mail handlers affect certain benefits like CSRS or FERS, and the professionals at MyFEDBenefits specialize in knowing how to access these funds.

 Why Did Congress Issue the USPS Early Out 2018?

 The VERA is the result of the USPS trying to balance its 2018 budget.
 According to Federal News Radio, the USPS ended fiscal 2017 with a $2.7 billion net loss, making it the 11th consecutive year of financial losses.
 The rise of digital communication, paperless billing options, and private competitors all contribute to the decline in mail volume, but the USPS says the decline is moving faster than they planned.